 Tip #19: Beware of Icy Roads

 Icy road conditions mean less friction between your tires and the road.
 Icy patches can also result in uneven road surfaces that are hard to navigate and safety risks.

 You should reduce your speed and maintain extra distance between you and other drivers to maintain control in icy conditions.

 Weather conditions sometimes cause road closures.
 Certain apps can help you keep on top of weather-related road closures.
 You can also keep your radio tuned to a local news station that provides traffic reports.

 Tip #21: Make Sure That Your Cargo is Secure

 Cargo is an important safety consideration and ensuring it is secure and in place is critical.
-Making sure your cargo is secure is an FMCSA requirement and will help avoid accidents and injuries.
+Ensuring your cargo is secure is an FMCSA requirement and will help avoid accidents and injuries.
 If your load is not secure, it can brake loose and cause an accident or even worth, death.
 Check out our tips on cargo securement, as that takes a deeper dive into this important topic.

 Tip #22: Consider a Dash Cam

-While some truckers consider cameras a privacy invasion, they’re becoming as regular a sight in cabs as a navigational device.
+While some truckers consider cameras a privacy invasion, they’re becoming as regular sight in cabs as a navigational device.